vijaycule22/budd/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📝 License
+## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support
+## Support

-If you encounter any issues:

-1. Check the browser console for errors
-2. Verify your OpenAI API key is set correctly
-3. Ensure your PDF file is valid and readable
+For support and questions:

+- Create an issue in the repository
+- Contact the development team
-4. Check the network tab for API request failures
+- Check the documentation

-## 🔮 Future Enhancements
+## Roadmap

-- [ ] Support for more file formats (DOCX, TXT)
+- [ ] Database integration for user management
-- [ ] Voice explanations
+- [ ] Advanced analytics and reporting
-- [ ] Save and share study sessions
+- [ ] Mobile application
-- [ ] Multiple AI models support
+- [ ] Offline support
+- [ ] Multi-language voice synthesis
-- [ ] Offline mode with cached explanations
+- [ ] Collaborative features
-- [ ] Export explanations to PDF/Word
+- [ ] Integration with learning management systems

-## 🎤 Voice Features

-### Browser TTS

-- Uses built-in browser text-to-speech
-- Customizable speed, pitch, and volume
-- Automatic voice selection based on language
-- No additional API key required

-### ElevenLabs AI Voices

-- High-quality AI voices using Eleven v3 Alpha model
-- Enhanced naturalness and clarity
-- Speaker boost enabled for better pronunciation
-- Automatic voice selection:
-  - Varun R for Indian languages (Hindi, Telugu, Tamil, Kannada)
-  - Monika Sogam for English
-- Manual voice selection available